void0xA/wwogfantl/Chapter 926.md

-# Chapter 926 - Celestial Dao Lightning
+# Chapter 926 - Divine Might Dao Lightning

 As soon as he flew up, Wang Baole immediately understood why the first batch of Chosen who soared into the sky had trembled the moment they rose into the air.
 Some of them had almost fallen into the black paper sea due to insufficient preparation.